tinaseeger/tinaseeger.github.io/_portfolio/example.md

 Groundwater likely flowed through pore spaces in these rocks long after the lakes and rivers dried up on the surface, and I am using unique diagenetic textures--color splotches, raised bumpy nodules, and veins that all formed as a result of this groundwater movement--to better understand the timing and extent of Mars' drying process.

-You can read all about it in my paper, coming out soon!
+You can read all about it in my recent [paper](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2024JE008531)!